icons8/lunacy-docs/docs/symbols.md

 This mini tutorial will help you better understand the idea and the power of overrides.
 Also, you will learn how to use some of the advanced Lunacy features.

-Let's assume that we are designing a contact UI for a mobile app.
+Let's assume that we are designing a contact UI.
 We have prepared two templates: light and dark.
 In the figure below, they are on the right.
 The figure is a screenshot of the symbols page of the project.
 These two templates are complex symbols that include several individual symbols shown to the left of the templates.
 Once an individual symbol becomes a part of a complex symbol, we call it a nested symbol.

 {:.is-big}
 ![A view of the symbols page](public/symb-tutorial1.png)